 SheSoft is a nonprofit with a mission to “promote building software applications in young girls to bridge the gender gap in technology.”

-WJLA will also feature SheSoft in its Spotlight on Education segment at 5:24 p.m.
-Friday, June 22.
+WJLA will also feature SheSoft in its Spotlight on Education segment at 5:24 p.m. on June 22.

 Conference attendees were able to hear from several keynote speakers and panelists as well as workshop presenters including Kirthi; Dr. Sanghera; Nanci Schmizzi, of Fair Oaks Strategies; and Louise Peabody, of STEM for Her.